 - academic critical analysis;

 - feminist activism.

 The women's studies program has developed a close connection to the Portland community.
 Women's Studies majors are active throughout the city.
-They use their interdisciplinary coursework to support marginalized populations on and off campus.
+They use their interdisciplinary coursework to support marginalized populations on and off-campus.

 Women's studies majors are exceptionally active in the Portland community.
 Our students volunteer at the Women's Resource Center or Queer Resource Center on campus.
 And, they intern at women's shelters around the city.
 Our students also organize educational and social events on campus.
-Students majoring in Women's Studies gain real-world experience through their connections with community.
+Students majoring in Women's Studies gain real-world experience through their connections with the community.

 One of the requirements of the program is through the practicum.
 Students connect with the community and campus to illuminate the relationship between feminist theory and practice.

 The practicum allows students to get professional training and experience as an undergraduate.
 This means they will graduate with a sought-after resume and job skills.

 Many practicum placements take place at campus resource centers and local nonprofit organizations.
 All geared toward empowering women and disenfranchised populations.
 Women’s Studies majors have interned with a variety of organizations:

 - Houselessness Resource Centers: Rose Haven, New Avenues for Youth, Outside In

 - Domestic Violence Shelters and Resource Centers: Raphael House, the Sexual Assault Resource Center